RokeJulianLockhart/pubnative-android-library/README.md

 PubNative Library
 =============
-PubNative Library provides a simple Java API to get, show and confirm ads.\n The basic principle is that you create special objects containing references to Views that should be populated (e.g. banner image, app title, etc.) and ask PubNative to fill them.
+PubNative Library provides a simple Java API to get, show and confirm ads.

+The basic principle is that you create special objects containing references to Views that should be populated (e.g. banner image, app title, etc.) and ask PubNative to fill them.
 After the Views are filled in and displayed, an impression confirmation is to PubNative server.
 Then you need to handle a click on the View, but there's a helper for that.